urban-tep/DDF-SDD/source/architecture/it4i-pc/index.rst

  * To provide processing offerings, which involves
      - the *Geoserver* that publishes supported processing services via the GetCapabilities and DescribeProcess WPS functions,
-     - the configured datasets and processors in the *Service Processor Repository* deployed to the Processing Infrastructure as *Supported Service Processors* on the selected HPC cluster,
+     - the *Supported Service Processors* on the selected HPC cluster,
      - and their configuration managed by the *HPCaaS Service Management Module*.
  * To receive and handle processing requests, which involves
      - the *Geoserver* that provides the Execute and GetStatus WPS functions,
      - the modules of *HPCaaS Middleware* to manage the proper job deployment and execution on the processing infrastructure,
-     - the "Supported Service Processor" stored in the *Shared Data Storage* of the selected HPC cluster used for processing,
+     - the *Supported Service Processors* stored in the *Shared Data Storage* of the selected HPC cluster used for processing,
      - the input EO data available in the *Shared Data Storage* of the selected HPC cluster,
      - the storage of intermediates and outputs in the *Shared Data Storage* of the selected HPC cluster,
      - the staging of results through the *SCP/GridFTP* interface,